bearkillerPT/Dissertation/README.md

 - fix for SAEMs where the tolling zones were not displayed correctly
 - Full, user mode context dependent, message history!

-Help writing a paper about sensor data collection.
+- Helped writing a paper about sensor data collection.
 Pre-Dissertation writing.                  });

--

 ## 31 OCT/22 - 30 NOV/22
 it2s-mobile-app: